craigkelleher/history-cards/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is an online trading card game created with an education purpose.
+This project is an online collecting card game created with an education purpose.
 The chosen subject of this game is the Sengoku period of Japanese history, a tumultuous periuod of political upheaval and strife.

 As a software project, this game serves as a months-long exploration of the Unity game engine.
 It required my partner and I to learn the engine from the ground up.
 This involved learning Unity’s iterative visual workflow, scene management, C# scripting, asset creation and management, project collaboration, and deploying a build.